Azure/autorest.python/docs/dpg-archboard.md

 There are two main things I want to talk about with these basic REST calls.

 1. You can see here that we've moved all query and header parameters to keyword-only.
 This really solves all of our potential versioning issues with parameter ordering.
 Since path parameters are always required, we are comfortable including them as positional arguments, and we are positioning them based off of their location in the url.
 The body parameter will always be the last positional argument.
 Finally, all query and header parameters are keyword-only, they're kind of in Python's options bag.
 Here ordering doesn't matter.
 2. GET requests will also be the main place where we see the differences with us going from models to just returning raw JSON.
-We want to be very clear here: Python believes its DPG story is complete without models and just returning raw JSON.
-Python users are very comfortable with JSON bodies, and in fact we have gotten numerous issues over the years from customers just asking for raw JSON.
+We want to be very clear here: Python believes its DPG story is complete without models and just returning raw JSON. **Python users are very comfortable with JSON bodies, and in fact we have gotten numerous issues over the years from customers just asking for raw JSON**.
 Additionally, we have also invested a lot of effort in making sure the structure of the model inputs and outputs are documented for users.

 ### Creating POST Request

-yuchao-note: convenience of body parameters for customers

 POST requests are another area where we're going to see JSON bodies pop up.